 "Birmingham Rails Digital Edition" is sure to provide many hours of reading and viewing pleasure to both owners of the hardback edition, as well as those seeing the book the first time.

 TECHNICAL SPECIFICATIONS: The digital edition is supplied on a copy-protected USB flash drive formatted for use on any computer or device running Windows 7 and above.
 The flash drive comes with a one-year replacement warranty.
-PLEASE NOTE: This is a digital, or "E-book" version of the original hardcover edition.
-You must have a computer to view the book.
+PLEASE NOTE: This is a digital version of the original hardcover book.
+You must have a computer to view the book!

 ORDERING INFORMATION: To order with a credit card or PayPal account, use the "Add to Cart" button.